hedge-ops/people-work-releases/README.md

 **System Requirements:**

-- macOS 15 or later
+- macOS 14 or later
-- Apple Silicon (M-series) processors only
+- Apple Silicon (M-series) or Intel processors only

 For more information on People Work DSL, please see the [People Work Docs](https://docs.people-work.io/dsl/overview.html).